Installation

 Multi-Endpoint Transport

-let transport = TransportConfig::new(vec![
+let transport = HftTransport::new(

 .request_timeout(Duration::from_secs(2))

-.build()?;Available strategies:
+)?;Available strategies:

 | Strategy | Description |